jainrini/fuel_consumption/README.md

 # fuel_consumption
-Build maven project and run Demo.classOnce the server starts successfully , say on port 8080 you can use below api's and test using PostMan or any other client.If the server port 8080 is busy , we can configure that in application.properties
+Build maven project and run Demo.class.
+Once the server starts successfully ,say on port 8080 you can use below api's and test using PostMan or any other client.
+If the server port 8080 is busy , we can configure that in application.properties

 1. To add records for a driver or list of drivers
 POST request: http://localhost:8080/fuel/consumption/add